 - 1. A fully completed International Admission Application form. - 2.
-One of the following English requirements:

-Mississippi College considers English language scores from the following tests for admission purposes: Test of English as a Foreign Language (TOEFL); International English Language Training System (IELTS); The Society for Teaching English Proficiency (STEP).
-However, International students are required to pass the Mississippi College Institutional

-English Evaluation Test prior to enrolling in academic classes.
-Students not making acceptable scores on the Institutional English Evaluation Test will be required to enroll in the Intensive English Program at the evaluated level to insure academic success.
-The Institutional English Evaluation Test requires proficiency in all areas demanded of non-English speakers: Reading, Writing, Listening and Speaking.

-- 3. A financial statement indicating ability to finance study during the entire stay at Mississippi College.
+Mississippi College offers two types of admission to international graduate students: general and conditional. - · General Admission: Students can apply for admission to an academic program and meet the English proficiency requirements using TOEFL or IELTS scores.
+If students can submit an original TOEFL IBT score of 69 or an original IELTS score of 5.5, then the requirement to take the institution's English proficiency exam will be waived.
+Original scores must be sent directly to Mississippi College from the testing service in order to be considered for general admission. - Conditional Admission: Students who want to apply for admission to an academic program without TOEFL or IELTS scores and meet the minimal requirements for academic admission will be 'conditionally' admitted based on the ability to demonstrate English proficiency upon arrival to the university.
+The student can do this in two ways: 1) make a passing score on the institution's English proficiency exam upon arrival to the university, or 2) enroll and graduate from the institution's Intensive English Program.
+Once the student demonstrates English proficiency, he or she will be allowed to meet their academic adviser and enroll in their academic course of study. - 3.
+A financial statement indicating ability to finance study during the entire stay at Mississippi College.
 The applicant must provide evidence of sufficient financial support for personal living expenses such as vacation room and board, educational supplies and transportation.
 There are approximately sixty days in the calendar year (vacations and semester breaks) for which on campus residential accommodations are not available.
-Students must decide whether they ordinarily will be in residence during these periods.
-Additional charges for vacations and semester break periods will apply.
+Students must decide if they will be in residence halls during these periods.
+Additional charges for residence halls during vacations and semester break periods will apply.
 Please contact the Office of Global Education to determine the current amount required. - 4.
 A \$25.00 non refundable Application fee is required.
-This fee may be paid by bank draft, personal check, or credit/debit card. - 5.
-Transcripts of all high school and college grades with literal translations into English.
+This fee may be paid by bank draft, personal check, or credit/debit card.

+5. Transcripts of all high school and college grades with literal translations into English.
 Students attempting to transfer credits received in secondary degrees or courses completed at universities outside the United States must request a Course-by-Course Report from a credential evaluation service.
-The services Mississippi College uses are:

-Educational Credentials Evaluators, Inc. North American Education Group P.O.
-Box 514070 505 Paradise Road U#254 Milwaukee, WI 53203-3470 Swampscott, MA 01907 Educational Evaluators International, Inc. Global Credential Evaluators 11 South Angell Street #348 PO Box 2903 Providence, RI 02906 College Station, TX 77842

-World Education Services, Inc. P. O. Box 5087 Bowling Green Station New York, NY 10274

-American Association of Collegiate Registrars and Admissions Officers (AACRAO) One DuPont Circle, NW, Suite 520 Washington, DC 20036

-Josef Silny & Associates, Inc. International Education Consultants 7101 SW 102 Avenue Miami, FL 33173

-The student must pay for the evaluation.
+The services Mississippi College uses are: North American Education Group 505 Paradise Road U#254 Swampscott, MA 01907 Educational Evaluators International, Inc. Global Credential Evaluators 11 South Angell Street #348 PO Box 2903 Providence, RI 02906 College Station, TX 77842 World Education Services, Inc. P. O. Box 5087 Bowling Green Station New York, NY 10274 American Association of Collegiate Registrars and Admissions Officers (AACRAO) One DuPont Circle, NW, Suite 520 Washington, DC 20036 Josef Silny & Associates, Inc. International Education Consultants 7101 SW 102 Avenue Miami, FL 33173 The student must pay for the evaluation.
 Transcripts from institutions located in the United States must be mailed from these institutions directly to the Office of Global Education at Mississippi College.

-- 6. International students should contact the Office of Global Education for details concerning admission requirements. - 7.
+International students should contact the Office of Global Education for details concerning admission requirements.

 Students will be required to purchase health insurance each year through the University.
-The policy must provide medical, medical evacuation, and repatriation coverage with Mississippi College as the trustee beneficiary. - 8.
-Before arrival at Mississippi College, the applicant must be tested for tuberculosis and immunized against measles/mumps/rubella (MMR). - An international student who holds an F-1 student visa is required to carry a full course of study in the fall and spring semesters.
-A full-time undergraduate course load is twelve credit hours and a full-time graduate course load is nine hours.
+The policy will provide medical, medical evacuation, and repatriation coverage with Mississippi College as the trustee beneficiary.

+Before arrival at Mississippi College, the applicant must be tested for tuberculosis and immunized against measles/mumps/rubella (MMR).

+An international student who holds an F-1 student visa is required to carry a full course of study in the fall and spring semesters.
+A full-time undergraduate course load is twelve credit hours.